quadbio/amex_merfish_spaceolotl/README.md

 Upon login to the server, you should find the tarball in amex_merfish_spaceolotl/data.
 We can now remove unpack the data into the data directory and remove the tarball as it is no longer needed
 ```
-# Unpack the data and clean up
+# Unpack the data (in the data directory) and clean up
 tar -xzvf data.tar.gz && rm data.tar.gz

+# Note: Sometimes, the .gz extension is being removed when downloading the data from polybox.
+# If this is the case, instead use the following command on the remote server to unpack the data:
+tar -xvf data.tar && rm data.tar
 ```

 **b.
 On a local machine (MacOS):**
 Drag and drop the tarball you downloaded from Polybox to the amex_merfish_spaceolotl directory.
 Double click on the tarball to decompress the object, this will create an ordinary folder called "data".
 After this process has finished, you can delete the `data.tar.gz`.